Amelia Earhart at the Red Sea

 Originally published by Saint Julian Press

-At the Red Sea, she is surprised to discover the sea not at all red but blue.
-Not even remotely crimson as she always allowed herself to imagine.
-Not like the burning sun she’s spent years attempting to capture.
+At the Red Sea, she is surprised to discover the sea not red at all but blue.
+Not remotely crimson as she imagined.
+Not like the burning sun she always wanted to capture.

-“But at certain times of year, some report red-looking mountains near the shore.
-They claim that seasonal blooms near the surface give an illusion of red.
-The final theory, of course, is that red simply refers to the south.”
+“At certain times of year, red-looking mountains near the shore--the seasonal blooms give an illusion of red.
+The final theory is red simply refers to the south.”

 She gazes toward that bluish Red Sea, watches the hues of it shift in the last of the late daylight, says, “I was expecting this all to play out so differently.
 I feel like a different woman here.
 There is this sudden shift.
 A need to not go back.”

-The sun is now dipping behind Fred.
-He turns to Amelia with knowing eyes, looked into his tin cup then adds, “Isn’t that what you wanted?”
+The sun dips behind Fred.
+He turns to Amelia.
+“Isn’t that what you wanted?”

-The bright morning following the blue of the Red Sea, before flying, she has to feel it for herself.
+The bright morning following the blue of the Red Sea, she has to feel it for herself.
 Dip her toes into that water of mystery, know for once the truth.
-Has it been playing tricks?

-Once Fred sets off for fuel, she finds herself reeling with the curiosity of a child.
-And in native grey skirt, a gift from an admirer, she runs alone toward that water’s edge.
-Laughs at her odd reflection in the rippling rim of the world’s northernmost tropical sea, the sea Herodotus in his leniency toward fairy-tale motifs referred to as the Southern Sea.
+In native grey skirt, she runs alone toward that water’s edge.
+Laughs at her odd reflection in the rippling rim of the world’s northernmost tropical sea, the sea Herodotus referred to as the Southern Sea.

-She dances there in that early morning blush.
-Wonders why she’d waited so long to live.
-Imagines herself in a streaming hot bath as she runs alongside the circles of red fish.
+She dances in that early blush.
+Wonders why she waited so long to live.
+Imagines herself in a streaming hot bath alongside the circles of red fish.

-The moment she dances into that coral reef, her quiet is broken in two by the calls of a sharp voice.
+The moment she dances into that coral reef, her quiet is broken.

 “Amelia!
 We’ve got to be off.”
-Fred’s voice can be heard from a distance.
+Fred shouts from a distance.
 “Monsoon threats.”
-He flags Amelia using both arms.
+He flags Amelia with both arms.

-The sky as she looks up to it does in fact roll toward them with a dim new weight.
-Fred’s calculations are accurate.
+The sky rolls toward them with a dim new weight.

-She looks down to her dress, the wet grey of it no longer carefree but a weighted garb that only harnesses and disquiets her.
+She looks down to her dress, now a weighted garb that only harnesses her.

-She has been found in her most private of moments, discovering exactly who she is.
+She has been found in her most private moment, discovering who she is...

 Copyright © Anne Tammel 2012